pgroonga/pgroonga.github.io/tutorial/index.md

   * How to use PGroonga as index for auto complete

-  * How to use Groonga throw PGroonga (advanced topic)
+  * How to use Groonga through PGroonga (advanced topic)

 ## Full text search